-The Spanish Association for Standardization, UNE, participates in the research and Innovation programme Optogenerapy, within the framework of the EU Research and Innovation programme Horizon 2020.
+The Spanish Association for Standardization (UNE), is participating in the R&D&I Optogenerapy project, within the framework of the EU Research and Innovation programme, Horizon 2020.

 The aim of this project is to develop a new optogenetic implant to improve the quality of life of patients suffering from multiple sclerosis.
 This project develops a technology to automate treatment for multiple sclerosis by means of a subcutaneous implant.
 Optogenetics is the combination of genetic and optical methods to stimulate or inhibit well-defined events in specific cells of living tissue.